houdamzari/Cars-Rental-FrontEnd/README.md

 ## Contributors

-There were 4 contributors to this project, you can see their contact information in the Authors section of this document.
+There were Four contributors to this project, you can see their contact information in the Authors section of this document.

 ## 🛠 Built With <a name="built-with"></a>